FrontierDev/rpengine/.docs/guides/statseditor.rst

 Best Practices
 ---------------
 - Resources (e.g., Health, Mana) should have both a current value stat (e.g., ``MANA``) and a maximum value stat (e.g., ``MAX_MANA``).
 This allows the system to track both the current and maximum amounts correctly.
+- If a stat's max value relies on another stat (e.g., the max value of ``CHI`` depends on the value of ``MAX_CHI``), the max value should read ``$stat.MAX_CHI``.
+The tailing "$" ensures that the system treats it as a reference to another stat rather than a literal value.
+- Resources that can be spent (e.g., Mana, Energy) should have their minimum value set to 0 to prevent negative values.